IBM/product-recommendation-with-watson-ml/README.md

 ## 2. Create a project and add services

 * In Watson Studio create a new project which will contain the notebook and connections to the IBM Cloud services.
 * Associate the project with an Apache Spark service instance.
-Go to `Settings` and scroll down to `Associated Services`.
+Go to `Settings` tab in the new Project and scroll down to `Associated Services`.
 Click + and select `Spark` from the drop-down menu.
 Select an existing service or create a new one for free.
 * Also add Watson Machine Learning to the project from the same drop-down menu.
 Click `+` and select `Watson` from the drop-down menu.
 Select an existing `Watson Machine Learning` service or create a new one for free.

  ![](doc/source/images/add_spark.png)

 ## 3. Create a notebook

-* In the `Assets` tab, select the `Create notebook` option.
+* In the `Assets` tab of the new project, select the `Create notebook` option.
 * Select the `From URL` tab.
 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.